HSF/hsf.github.io/organization/_posts/2020/2020-04-23-coordination.md

 GSoC Advisory Committee this year is Liz, Pere and Michel.

 This year we have ~200 student proposals for 47 project ideas, 37 qualifying (valid student proposals that comply with the program rules).
 We asked for 36-37 slots and **received 36** (last year we had 33).
 The successful proposals will be announced on May 4, coding starts June 1st.
-* Currently, we are in a phase where students confirm their participation to a selected project: always the risk of "loosing" a few students who applied to several selected projects (not the case inside HSF but no way to prevent/know in advance if they did in the project of another organization) who may have confirmed before us (but we were quick!)
+* Currently, we are in a phase where students confirm their participation to a selected project: always the risk of "losing" a few students who applied to several selected projects (not the case inside HSF but no way to prevent/know in advance if they did in the project of another organization) who may have confirmed before us (but we were quick!)

 ## Google Season of Docs 2020